Sang-Buster/Portfolio-Terminal/README.md

 ### Basic Configuration

-90% of Discord-Portfolio-Terminal's configurations are done through the `config.json` file.
+90% of Portfolio-Terminal's configurations are done through the `config.json` file.

 ```javascript
 {